adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220622132325.md

 ### Summary

 - Use the article [Installing PostgreSQL with the Graphical Installation Wizard](https://www.enterprisedb.com/docs/supported-open-source/postgresql/installer/02_installing_postgresql_with_the_graphical_installation_wizard/) combined with the original [PostgreSQL documentation](https://www.postgresql.org/docs) to show how to install PostgreSQL locally on MacOS.
-- Verify this intallation by changing the [Example Repo](https://redwoodjs.com/docs/tutorial/intermission#using-the-example-repo-recommended) to use the local postgreSQL repository.
+- Verify this intallation by changing the [Example Repo](https://redwoodjs.com/docs/tutorial/intermission#using-the-example-repo-recommended)to use the local postgreSQL repository.

 ___